cmelchior/jervis-ffb/docs/ui.md

 ## Todo List
+- [ ] Keep player card open for the currently active player.
+- [ ] Add support for Rerolls / Apothecary / etc. in the sidebars
+- [ ] Create "dice"-like background for dice rolls.
+- [ ] Only have 3 players pr. row in the Dugout (similar to FUMBBL).
 - [ ] Add numbers where the player has moved already
 - [ ] Passes going out of bounds currently land in exitAt, make the animation move the ball out of bounds.